 - Improve sensory nerve parameters in stroke patients.

 This is a cheap, synthetic version that is widely available.
 Stay away from it.
 In this form, the B12 is attached to a cyanide molecule (hence the name), which your body will have to remove before it can be converted to one of the active forms, methylcobalamin or adenosylcobalamin.
 This process steals away precious methyl groups.

 Also, using this form may be inhibited in some people.
-It’s especially dangerous to those with liver and kidney problems, or smokers, because in these people the cyanide can’t be eliminated effectively.
-Pernicious Anemia patients, or anyone with high homocysteine levels, should stay away from this form.
+It’s especially dangerous to those with liver and kidney problems, or to smokers, because in these people the cyanide can’t be eliminated effectively.
+Pernicious anemia patients, or anyone with high homocysteine levels, should especially stay away from this form.
 It may deplete glutathione, the methyl group required to lower homocysteine, thus only making things worse.

 Hydroxocobalamin B12 Injection Benefits

 Hydroxy B12 doesn’t contain cyanide like cyano B12 does, so there’s no need for decyanation.
 Although it has to convert to an active form, it still converts much better than cyano B12.
 Its main benefit is that it reacts with cyanide (CN), nitric oxide (NO), and nitrous oxide (N2O), and is therefore often used as an antidote for toxicity.

 For that reason, this form is safe to use in patients with cobalamin metabolic diseases, tobacco amblyopia, or in pernicious anemia patients with optic neuropathy.